Solar-B/.github/profile/readme.md

 ## Tools

-- Band saw (able to cut 80x40mm rectangular tube at 52 degrees angle).
+- Band saw.
 I have a [PILOUS ARG 130 mobil](https://www.pilous.cz/en/metal/bandsaws/manual/arg-130-mobil).
 A panel circular saw (with blade for metals) is also good if you do not have a band saw.
 - Drill machine.
 I have a [Milwaukee M18 FDD3](https://www.milwaukeetool.com/).
 - Welding machine.
 I have a [Lorch Handy 160](https://lorch.eu).
 - Panel circular saw, (I have a Bosch - GCM 12 SDE).